carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 You'll notice that the Name class has a useless `valid?` method that always returns true.
-It is not that useless, it keeps the consistence with the Field public interface.
-It also makes it easy for the future to add complex validations or content processing.
+It is not that useless, it maintains consistence with the Field public interface.
+It also makes it easy to add complex validations or content processing in the future.

 That makes 38 lines of code, 25 more than the original version and a little gain in maintainability.
-Let's keep moving.
+Let's keep going.

 #### Extract the account field